SwayaanTechnologies/Langchain/README.md

 Finally, we print the knowledge graph object and its triples (relationships between entities) to see the structure of the knowledge graph.

+---

+#### **Entity Memory**

+* Extracts specific entities mentioned in the conversation, such as names, numbers, or keywords, for further processing or response generation.
+It aids in understanding user intent and context.

 ```python
 from langchain.memory import ConversationEntityMemory
 from langchain.chains.conversation import ConversationChain